 Real Estate Investment Trusts/Listed Property Trusts

 There are approximately nine listed property trusts (LPTs) in New Zealand, each specialising in different sectors.
 LPTs are publicly traded on the New Zealand Stock Exchange and are regulated in a similar manner to listed companies.
-Shares in LPTs can be bought and sold relatively simply, and the entry level price point is relatively low (NZD5,000).
-LPTs allow investors the opportunity to invest in property without having to invest a substantial amount of capital.
+Shares in LPTs can be bought and sold relatively easily, and the entry level price point is relatively low (NZD5,000).
+LPTs give investors the opportunity to invest in property without having to invest a substantial amount of capital.

 Investors can also invest in property syndicates, which are proportionate ownership schemes usually involving the purchase of a single property.
 The minimum investment is usually around NZD50,000 and, in return, the investor is entitled to a share of the returns generated from the property.
 The property is normally managed by a professional management company and generates higher returns than other real estate investments, due to the higher level of risk involved (single investment, higher gearing, difficulties of selling, etc).
 A syndicate will usually be set up as a company, with the shares in that company being held on trust for the investors.